 Roast Potatoes – For me this involves par-boiling, giving them a little smash, coating with some herbs and flour and then freezing.
+Reading my how to freeze fresh herbs post gave me a good reminder about using fresh herbs and freezing leftovers.
 Usually I make roast potatoes in the air-fryer, sometimes at Christmas time I cook them in the oven as it is already on the go constantly.

 Vegetables – Again I like to wash, peel, par-boil and then prep them with any dressing before freezing.
 This means that on the day I don’t have to do this and it saves me lots of time.
 Also, I can avoid the worry of having to buy all of the vegetables fresh the day or two before.
 I tend to prepare vegetables including parsnips, carrots, Brussel sprouts and cauliflower cheese.
 We love lots of vegetables with our Christmas dinner so this is a great time-saving part of the Christmas Dinner prep.

 Stuffing – This is really simple.
-When we are having a roast dinner near to Christmas time I prepare double the amount of stuffing.
+When we are having a roast dinner near to Christmas time I prepare double the amount of sage and onion stuffing.
 Then I add sausage meat and freeze the balls.
 This saves time and is one of my favourite parts of my Christmas Dinner prep.